BerriAI/litellm/docs/my-website/docs/tutorials/ab_test_llms.md

 import Image from '@theme/IdealImage';

 # Split traffic betwen GPT-4 and Llama2 in Production!
-In this tutorial, we'll walk through replacing our GPT-4 endpoint with Llama2 in production.
+In this tutorial, we'll walk through A/B testing between GPT-4 and Llama2 in production.
 We'll assume you've deployed Llama2 on Huggingface Inference Endpoints (but any of TogetherAI, Baseten, Ollama, Petals, Openrouter should work as well).

 # Relevant Resources: